Shida18719/desk-hq/README.md

 * The page displays the current booking details, the user is then able to modify certain aspects of their booking reservation.

-* This Page provides users with a convenient and flexible way to modify their booking details if their plans change.
+* This page provides users with a convenient and flexible way to modify their booking details if their plans change.

 * After the user has made the desired changes to their booking, user is redirected to the booking details page, where a message is displayed at the top of the page informing the user of the booking updated successfully.